 Assume the only grades the student has are the grades listed in

 the above table.
-If they take an additional quiz and get a
+If they take an additional quiz and get a \(100\), what will their new grade be?

 The homework and test averages will stay the same.
 The quiz average will change because of the additional grade.
 The new quiz average is